KirstenLuz/medical-clinic-sql/README.md

 # 🏥 Medical Clinic SQL Project

 This project was developed to practice **database modeling** and **SQL queries** using **PostgreSQL**.
-It simulates a medical clinic system with data on patients, doctors, specializations, and appointments.
+It simulates a medical clinic system with data on patients, doctors, specializations, appointments and treatments.

 ---